jeeneo/dejpeg-desktop/README.md

 # dejpeg-desktop

-beta version of DeJPEG for desktops (an ONNX gui that ISN'T electron)
+beta version of DeJPEG for desktops *only* for FBCNN and SCUNet

 prebuilt binaries available under `Releases` or build below